Route to hyperchaos in quadratic optomechanics

-A trajectory in phase space of a dynamical system is characterized by its spectrum of Lyapunov exponents (LEs), the number of which equals the dimension of the phase space~\cite{strogatz2015}.
+\paragraph*{Chaos and Hyperchaos.} A trajectory in phase space of a dynamical system is characterized by its spectrum of Lyapunov exponents (LEs), the number of which equals the dimension of the phase space~\cite{strogatz2015}.
 The LEs quantify the divergence of infinitesimally nearby trajectories, hence the sensitivity to initial conditions.
 A single positive LE means that nearby trajectories separate exponentially fast, and is sufficient to classify the motion as chaotic.
-If more than one LE is positive, however, then exponential separation can occur along mutually independent directions, which indicates higher complexity of motion and is termed `hyperchaos'~\cite{rossler1979}.
+If more than one LE is positive, however, then exponential divergence can occur along mutually independent directions, which indicates higher complexity of motion and is termed `hyperchaos'~\cite{rossler1979}.

 Figure~\ref{fig:lyapunov} shows the four LEs of the system~\eqref{eq:eom} with $κ=0.4$, $γ=10^{-3}$, $Δ=15.5$, and varying $P$.
 The initial condition is $(x,p,a)=(4,4,0)$.
 In the region $1.6 < P < 5$ two LEs are positive, indicating hyperchaotic behavior in this parameter range.
 Furthermore for $9.8<P<17.5$ only one LE is positive, i.e., the motion is merely chaotic.
 At $P\simeq 2.36$ the second largest LE $λ_2$ attains its maximal value, and the two positive LEs are $(λ_1,λ_2)\simeq (0.240,0.085)$.
-For a more complete picture, Fig.~\ref{fig:trajectories} shows three trajectories, for the cases of a limit cycle, chaotic, and hyperchaotic dynamics, categorized by the Lyapunov spectrum and indicated by dashed lines in Fig.~\ref{fig:lyapunov}.
-All the trajectories cover the same time interval and contain the same number of points.
-In all cases, the dynamics of the light field $a$ are more complex than that of the oscillator [see also the insets of Fig.~\ref{fig:trajectories}(d--f)].
-Below we discuss discerning hyperchaotic from chaotic dynamics quantitatively, but here we note that the hyperchaotic trajectory is more spread out than the chaotic one, despite the latter having larger nonlinearity $P$.
+We also investigate the occurrence of hyperchaos for different parameters.
+Figure~\ref{fig:colormap}(a) fixes $κ=0.4$ and shows the two largest LEs $λ_{1,2}$ as a function of $Δ$ and $P$.
+The effect of the cavity linewidth $κ$ is shown in Fig.~\ref{fig:colormap}(b).
+Here, we check for hyperchaos by taking the largest value attained by $λ_{1,2}$ for any $Δ \in [0,20]$.
+Figure~\ref{fig:colormap}(b) shows that hyperchaos occurs for $κ\lesssim 0.6$, i.e.~in the resolved-sideband regime of optomechanics.
+A recent work~\cite{roque2020} characterized this regime as weakly dissipative, and showed that it promotes chaotic behavior in optomechanics with linear $x$ coupling.
+Here we extend this to hyperchaos under $x^2$ coupling.